Will I receive credits for studying abroad?

 How much more does it cost to go abroad than to stay on campus?

 The costs per programs vary greatly depending on destination and the length of stay.
 However, OIS will work with you and with the academic department to make the trip as affordable as possible.
-Please speak with an OIS advisor to determine the costs for your program.
+Please speak with the Study Abroad Coordinator to determine the costs for your program.

 Will I still receive my financial aid?

 Additionally, study abroad scholarships may also be available for certain programs.
-Contact an OIS advisor if you have further questions.
+Contact email@example.com if you have further questions.

 What year should I go abroad?

-Students may go abroad at any time during their stay at Governors State University.
-You should consult with your academic advisor and with an OIS advisor to see when would be the best time for you to go.
+Students may go abroad at any time during their stay at Governors State University, as long as you have completed at least 24 credit hours at a U.S. higher education institution.
+However, depending on your major and the program you choose, there may times that fit better with your academic plan.
+You should consult with your academic advisor and with the Study Abroad Coordinator to see when would be the best time for you to go.

 Do I need a Foreign Language?

 Not necessarily.
 Many of the short-term faculty-led trips are designed for students that do not require any foreign language competency.
 Additionally, there are many third-party study abroad trips that are designed in a similar fashion so that the main language of instruction is English.
-Please meet with an OIS advisor to find a trip that is right for you.
+Please meet with the Study Abroad Coordinator to find a trip that is right for you.

 When and how should I apply to study abroad?

 It is recommended that students apply to study abroad two semesters in advance, though students may begin inquiring sooner.
-Please meet with your academic advisor and an OIS advisor as soon as possible to discuss the possibility of studying abroad.
+Please meet with your academic advisor and the Study Abroad Coordinator as soon as possible to discuss the possibility of studying abroad.